Cost of living · St. Louis, Missouri · 2026

 How much does housing cost in St. Louis?

 A 2-bedroom apartment in St. Louis costs approximately $1,218 per month based on HUD Fair Market Rent data.
-Housing makes up about 17% of the total monthly budget.
+At about 34% of the monthly needs budget, housing is the largest cost category here.

 Is St. Louis more expensive than the national average?